innovative/cookiejar/README.markdown

 Synopsis
 --------

+The CookieJar gem is required by the Restforce gem to interact with the SalesForce API.
+Unfortunately the CookieJar gem appears to be unmaintained and so this repo is used to resolve the issue described [here](https://github.com/restforce/restforce/issues/120).

 The Ruby CookieJar is a library to help manage client-side cookies in pure Ruby.
 It enables parsing and setting of cookie headers, alternating between multiple 'jars' of cookies at one time (such as having a set of cookies for each browser or thread), and supports persistence of the cookies in a JSON string.

 Both Netscape/RFC 2109 cookies and RFC 2965 cookies are supported.